Morgan McMichaels: After Drag Race

 McMichaels, along with fellow contestants Raven, Jujubee, Pandora Boxx, Nina Flowers, Shannel and Tammie Brown appeared in RuPaul's Drag U, a spinoff Logo series in 2010, where she appeared as a "professor" for three episodes.
 She remained in the cast on the second season of Drag U, which made its season premiere on 20 June 2011, and was a professor for two more episodes.
 She returned again for one episode in the third season of Drag U in 2012.

 Other than Drag Race related shows, McMichaels was featured in the music video for "S&M" by Barbadian singer Rihanna in 2011.
 On 11 April 2013, McMichaels made a guest appearance on Tabatha Takes Over at the VIP Nightclub in Riverside, California where McMichaels performed a lip sync as Tabatha.
 Morgan was also featured in Lady Gaga's lyric video of "Applause" along with other drag queens.
 She hosted an internet show for WOWPresents called Living For The Lip Sync where she talks about lip sync fan-recorded performances by Drag Race alumni.
 It premiered to YouTube on September 4, 2014, and ended on January 22, 2015.
 She made an appearance on Entertainment Tonight to talk about All Stars 3 in 2018.
 She was featured with Laganja Estranja, Farrah Moan and Jaidynn Diore-Fierce on season 13 of Germany's Next Topmodel as a guest for the episode 14 challenge.
 He appeared in a music video for Lizzo's song "Juice" on April 17, 2019.
 She was a backup dancer for Nico Tortorella in an episode of Lip Sync Battle in 2019.

 In Episode 4 of All Stars 5, she made a guest appearance as a "Lip Sync Assassin", where she lip-synced against Miz Cracker.

+She is a playable character in the official Drag Race mobile game, RuPaul's Drag Race Superstar.